Operative Dentistry: Repairing Decay, Defects and Hypersensitivity

 Sensitivity usually happens when the inside of the tooth is exposed.
 Healthy teeth have the inner layers of dentin protected under the hard, white enamel.
 Healthy teeth are also shielded by a thick layer of gum tissue.
 With either enamel erosion or gum recession, these inner, more sensitive parts of the tooth get exposed to air and start the uncomfortable cycle of sensitivity.

-Fortunately, there are several ways to treat sensitive teeth:
+Fortunately, there are several operative dentistry options to treat sensitive teeth:

 - Fluoride Varnish: This varnish binds to teeth where they hurt.
 It temporarily seals off the open pores of dentin and cementum that cause sensitivity.
 This is the least expensive way to treat sensitivity and has the additional benefit of strengthening teeth and preventing cavities; however, it gradually wears off and needs to be reapplied every 3-4 months for continual relief.

 - Composite Bonding: Bonding provides long term relief for sensitive teeth by covering the spots of exposed underlayers of the tooth with protective, tooth-like composite material.
-Composite bonding can provide sensitivity relief for several years instead of several months.
+Composite bonding can repair a tooth and provide sensitivity relief for several years instead of several months.